vectordotdev/vector/website/docs/setup/installation/package-managers/dpkg.md

 A full spec is located at `/etc/vector/vector.spec.toml` and examples are located in `/etc/vector/examples/*`.
 You can learn more about configuring Vector in the [Configuration][docs.configuration] section.

+## Deploying

+How you deploy Vector is largely dependent on your use case and environment.
+Please see the [deployment section][docs.deployment] for more info on how to deploy Vector.

 ## Administering